 Gyoniku Sausage: Classic Japanese Fish Sausage

-Typically using pork and beef, sausage is made, but in Japan, there is one whose main ingredient is fish.
+Sausage is made typically using pork and beef.
+But in Japan, there is one whose main ingredient is fish.

 Gyoniku Sausage (魚肉ソーセージ)

-The classic Japanese sausage Gyoniku Sausage is made from 50 to 60% ground surimi fish paste, typically from walleye pollack or Alaska pollock, mixed with lard, seasonings, and spices, and the mixture is packed in a plastic casing and heated.
+Gyoniku Sausage is made from 50 to 60 percent of ground surimi fish paste, typically from walleye pollack or Alaska pollock, mixed with lard, seasonings, and spices.
+The mixture is packed in a plastic casing and heated.

 O-Sakana Sausage